launchdarkly-labs/cloudfront-reverse-proxy/README.md

 - **Project C**: Uses a different proxy or region

 Each project configures its SDK independently using different SDK keys and base URLs.

-## Contributing

-1. Test changes in a development AWS account first
-2. Validate CloudFormation templates before committing
-3. Update documentation for any parameter changes